videolan/vlc/doc/executor.md

 (it returns void).

 The cancelation of a submitted runnable may be requested.
-It succeeds only if the runnable is not started yet.
+It succeeds only if the runnable has not started yet.

 ```c
 VLC_API void